Suwannee terrane: Osceola Arc

 The Osceola Arc or Complex comprises Neoproterozoic volcanic and plutonic rocks.
 It extends more than 750 km east to west and is over 230 km wide.
 It is bound on the east by the Basement Hinge Zone (approximately the outer edge of the continental shelf) from a point between Cape Lookout and Cape Hatteras in North Carolina to a point off the southeast coast of Florida.
 It is bound on the southeast by the Bahama Fracture Zone (also known as the Jay Fault) running northwestward across southern Florida and under the Gulf of Mexico to the extreme western Florida panhandle and southern Alabama.
 It is bound on the northwest by the Suwannee Suture Zone across southern Alabama, and in southern Georgia and the Carolinas by the Brunswick Magnetic Anomaly.
 Part of the Osceola Arc is overlain by the Suwannee Basin sediments.

 Layered volcanic rocks with intrusive magmatice rocks of the Neoproterozoic North Florida Volcanic Series are found in central and panhandle Florida, southern Alabama and western Georgia.
 They contrast significantly with Triassic and Jurassic volcanic rocks found elsewhere in the southeastern United States.
-The Osceola Granite, which gave its name to the Osceola Arc, is a batholith, or pluton, centered 1.7 to 2.4 km beneath Osceola County.
+The Osceola Granite, which gave its name to the Osceola Arc, is a batholith, or pluton, centered 1.7–2.4 km beneath Osceola County.
 Other plutons in the Osceola Arc include the Gaskin Granite in the middle Florida panhandle, and unnamed plutons in southern Alabama.
 Isotopic composition of the plutons in the Osceola Arc indicate that they origined in an volcanic arc environment.
 The basement of the Suwannee terrane may be a mixture of Mesoproterozoic era and Archaen eon lithosphere.
 The Osceola Arc probably developed on the Gondwana continental margin when the plate carrying the Charleston terrane collided with Gondwana.

 The Osceola Arc volcanism was contemporary to the Neoproterozoic Pan-African and Brasiliano orogenies.
 The collision created the Brunswick Suture Zone, a south to southeast dipping crustal fragment that lines up with the leading edge of the Brunswick Magnetic Anomaly.